 After 20 years of meditation and spiritual practice, a profound spiritual awakening led him to leave the world of commercial art behind, become a Zen monk and devote his life to awakening others through his spiritual teaching and art.
 As he readily acknowledges, this art flows through him, not from him.
 The art is "gifted" to him to make Spirit (the invisible, formless) visible in the world of form for the benefit of all beings.

-As a spiritual teacher, I find that the transmission that occurs in the Satsangs and writing appears as much or more so in the paintings themselves.
+Peter finds the spiritual transmission that occurs in his teaching and writing appears as much or more so in the paintings themselves.
 As they use very little or no words, the transmissions can be more clear as they are not obstructed by the interpretation of words or thoughts.
 Sit with a painting for a while in silence and you will experience this.
 In Zen we call the spiritual aspects of art and calligraphy "hitsuzendo".

 More of his paintings, videos, books and his unique teaching approach can all be found at https://n-lightenment.com.